MELAS and pharmaconutrition

 Mr ABB is a tall, slender, charming gentleman who was sitting in his room when I went to speak to him.
 During our discussion we ascertained he is lactose intolerant therefore advisable to ensure the excipients (ingredients) of all prescribed medications do not include lactose.

-Riboflavin is important in energy production at the mitochondrial level; Mr ABB may benefit from a short term (90-120 days), low-dose (11-13 mg/day) riboflavin intervention - this won't cause harm and may confer benefit.
+Riboflavin is important in energy production at the mitochondrial level.
+Mr ABB may benefit from a short term (90-120 days), low-dose (11-13 mg/day) riboflavin intervention - this won't cause harm and may confer benefit.

 Mr ABB is a “young” older man with a shortened life expectancy; both atorvastatin and physiotens include loss of appetite in their side effect profiles.
 Given the current problems with attaining an adequate food intake, and further the anticipated shortened life expectancy, advisable to review necessity for continued prescription of atorvastatin.